-The assessment data collected for 2012-2013 constitutes the department's second systemic attempt to quantify student achievement within the department.
+The assessment data collected for 2013-2014 constitutes the department's second systemic attempt to quantify student achievement within the department.
 The results suggest that for students in both Mathematics and Mathematics Education program goals are being met.
 Assessment of the Actuarial Science program will be delayed until enrollment increases.

-Review of 2012-2013 Improvement Plans
+Review of 2013-2014 Improvement Plans

-- Move all developmental mathematics courses to pass fail.
-We believe this will improve student performance as they move into QR classes and beyond. - $\circ~$ As of fall 2013 all developmental courses will be P/F. - Obtain funding for a fulltime instructor position to work teach developmental mathematics and PACE course. - We were NOT successful at obtaining an instructor line even though we continue to use 2 FTE in adjunct faculty year. - Change QR requirements to continue to reduce the number of mathematics courses students have to take if their major is not mathematics intensive. - We lowered the ACT math score for some QR course to 22.
-This reduced the number of students needed developing mathematics prior to QR.
+- In 2012-2013 all developmental mathematics courses to pass fail.
+We believe this will improve student performance as they move into QR classes and beyond. - As of fall 2013 all developmental courses will be P/F. - The department is currently doing data analysis on the grades received by these students. - In 2012-1213 Obtain funding for a fulltime instructor position to work teach developmental mathematics and PACE course. - By the end of spring 2014 we hired a joint appointment to teach /2 time developmental mathematics an d1/2 time PACE advisor. - With this appointment the department is still 1 FTE short for covering classes. - Change QR requirements to continue to reduce the number of mathematics courses students have to take if their major is not mathematics intensive. - 2012-2013 We lowered the ACT math score for some QR course to 22.
+This reduced the number of students needed developing mathematics prior to QR. - 2013-14 We approved new QR options for Fine Arts majors.

-2013-2014 Improvement Plans
+2013-2014 Improvement Plans Results

-- Finish remodeling the mathematics department's computer lab into a small classroom space. - Implement an on-line-traditional hybrid model of the department's first two developmental courses. - Develop more options for students with high mathematics ACT scores to receive QR credit without taking additional classes. - Push for an instructor position for either PACE or developmental traditional faculty. - Develop a new advising form for non-majors to include automatics placement and course registration for students needing to enroll in MA087 in the fall of their freshman year.
+- Finish remodeling the mathematics department's computer lab into a small classroom space. - Completed - Implement an on-line-traditional hybrid model of the department's first two developmental courses. - Completed - Develop more options for students with high mathematics ACT scores to receive QR credit without taking additional classes. - Holding until a larger curriculum overview is done. - Push for an instructor position for either PACE or developmental traditional faculty. /2 completed - Develop a new advising form for non-majors to include automatics placement and course registration for students needing to enroll in MA087 in the fall of their freshman year. - Completed for edge required students.